 Childhood

-lower IQ, ADHD (girls), obesity, blood pressure, asthma, psychomotor development, non-hodgkin’s lymphoma, thyroid function, cardiovascular disease, bronchitis, allergic rhinitis (“hay fever”), insulin resistance
+lower IQ, ADHD, ASD, obesity, asthma, psychomotor development, non-Hodgkin’s lymphoma, thyroid function, kidney function, cardiovascular disease, inflammatory markers, insulin resistance, reduced vaccine response

 Adulthood

-endometriosis, sperm concentration and quality, diabetes, polycystic ovarian syndrome, insulin resistance, type II diabetes, obesity, liver cancer, lung cancer, hepatic disease, breast cancer, cardiovascular disease, hypertension, thyroid function, malignant melanoma, non-hodgkin’s lymphoma
+endometriosis, sperm concentration and quality, diabetes, polycystic ovarian syndrome, insulin resistance, type II diabetes, obesity, liver cancer, kidney cancer, lung cancer, hepatic disease, breast cancer, cardiovascular disease, hypertension, thyroid function, malignant melanoma, non-Hodgkin’s lymphoma, gestational diabetes and hypertension

 In conjunction with the Umbrella Review publications, Minderoo hosted an online event led by Jane Muncke, Managing Director of the Food Packaging Forum.